att-circ-contrl/TriadDrive/aux-proxies/README.md

 * `close-short-2lv` -- This represents a standard (two-level) foot for the "close-spaced short-reach" drive that uses one clip for each guide tube.
+This is also used for the "close-spaced long-reach" drive.

 * `close-short-3pc` -- This represents a low-profile foot for the "close-spaced short-reach" drive that uses one clip for each guide tube.